-Activity Participation Description Points 0 to 200 Completing lecture/tutorial (value of the activity Lecture and tutorial videos may include a section that asks you to complete a small poll, quiz, short written response, or other activity. responses or will be stated when Completing these (even if your answer is incorrect) will award points, activities. the activity is but only if they are completed before the participation deadline posted) and all instructions are followed.
-These response prompts will be included in the videos and not posted elsewhere on OWL (unless otherwise noted), meaning that you are required to watch the lectures/tutorial videos to earn these points.
-Not all videos will have such prompts but there will be at least one per week and at least 150 points possible to earn per week.
-Fewer points may be awarded if you do not follow the activities' directions or do not put effort into your reply.
-Answer a 0 to 100 Answering an unanswered question posted by another student on the question on OWL course forums in a meaningful way or significantly adding to the course an already answered question.
-To count, the answer must be forums. posted in good faith .
-No points will be awarded to students working together to post/answer questions purely for points.
-The answer must be correct, timely, and address the student's question within a week of posting it or before the assignment deadline (if the question is referring to an assignment), which ever is sooner.
-A high-quality answer post will include examples, diagrams, or screenshots to aid in the explanation as well as cite its sources.
-Most meaningful answers will be given 50 points on average depending on the quality and correctness.
-At most 300 points can be earned from answering questions.
-MyLab MIS 0 to 50 Each week homework from your MyLab MIS eText book will be Homework 3 .5 66 posted.
+Activity Participation Points Description Attending lectures or activities.
+0 to 200 (value of the activity will be stated when the activity is posted) Lecture may include a section that asks you to complete a small poll, quiz, short written response, or other activity.
+Completing these (even if your answer is incorrect) will award points.
+Fewer points may be awarded if you do not follow the activities' directions or do not put effort.
+MyLab MIS Homework 0 to 50 Each week homework from your MyLab MIS eText book will be posted.
 Completing this homework with a grade of at least 75% will earn participation points.
 Warmup quizzes are worth 25 points, Access and Excel problems are worth 50 points.
 Note that only assigned MyLab MIS homework counts.
 MyLAb MIS has a number of extra unassigned homework problems, quizzes, and studying aids that while important for studying purposes do not count for participation.
 Assigned homework will be announced each week on OWL on the current weeks page.
 For MyLab MIS participation to be counted you must use your @uwo.ca e-mail when you sign up for MyLab MIS and must use your real first/last names.